tldr-pages/tldr/pages/common/clear.md

 > Clears the screen of the terminal.

-- Clear the screen (equivalent to typing Control-L when using the bash shell):
+- Clear the screen (equivalent to pressing Control-L in Bash shell):

 `clear`